 Tent camping isn’t allowed unless you’re in a campground, or on someone’s private property, with their permission.

 I don’t agree with this at all, but even with a homeowner’s permission on private property, tent camping would still probably be illegal due to local ordinances.
 So, they couldn’t allow it, even if they wanted to.

 If a neighbor were to complain to code enforcement, you and the homeowner would probably get a fine.
 That’s why there aren’t any camping spots on sites like AirBnB or HipCamp.com.

 The only possible way to arrange this would be to find a willing host and discreetly camp on their private property, with their full permission.
-But again, even that would probably break zoning laws.
+But again, even that would probably break local laws.

 It’s possible this may have been a good free campsite long ago, I don’t know.
 In my opinion, it’s definitely not a good option today.
 I wouldn’t use it.

 Unless it’s been removed by vandals, there’s a very clear sign which says “Road Closed: No Vehicles”.

 I’m not sure if tent camping would be allowed if you walked or biked past the sign.
 But, I don’t think it would be.

 Even if tent camping is allowed, I don’t think there are any safe or legal overnight parking areas nearby.
 I wouldn’t feel comfortable parking an unattended car in this area.
 Here’s the listing on freecampsites.net.